 You or the querent shuffle the deck until you’re ready to stop.

 The deck is then fanned out in front of the reader (which can look super cool and all mysterious like).

-If you’re completing an in-person reading, ask the querent to scan their hand over the cards and then select however many you need for your layout (3 for example).
+If you’re completing an in-person reading, ask the querent to scan their hand over the cards and select however many you need for your layout (3 for example).
 They pick the card that feels right (cold/warm) to them.
 Closing their eyes and random pointing works too.

 The cards are placed in the reading layout in the order the querent selected them.

 Selecting Tarot cards via image

-Some readings require the client or querent to see the images on the cards, for example, when using the Bush Flower Essence deck.
-Another is the Aura-Soma Tarot where the client selects the bottles they are most drawn to on the card backs.
+Some readings require the client or querent to see the cards’ images, for example, when using the Bush Flower Essence deck.
+Another is the Aura-Soma Tarot, where the client selects the bottles they are most drawn to on the card backs.

 Outside a specific modality, I have discovered that this way is great for tarot counseling, creative endeavors, and healing with the cards.

 The client actively looks at the card images with the assistance, prompt, or intention in mind and selects what they feel represents their need, themselves, the situation, or what they’re drawn or not drawn to.
 It can be very revealing when people are asked to interact with the archetypes and art and choose their cards that way.